AdobeDocs/cc-everywhere/src/pages/guides/concepts/edit-image-v2.md

 ## How to enable the new experience

 Edit Image v2 is, at the moment, disabled by default, with the classic interface displayed.
-To activate the new experience, you need to set the new `appVersion` property to the string `"2"` in the [`appConfig`](../../v4/shared/src/types/module/app-config-types/interfaces/edit-image-app-config.md) object.
+To enable the new experience, you need to set the new `appVersion` property to the string `"2"` in the [`appConfig`](../../v4/shared/src/types/module/app-config-types/interfaces/edit-image-app-config.md) object.

 ```js
 await import("https://cc-embed.adobe.com/sdk/v4/CCEverywhere.js");